mcneel/developer.rhino3d.com/admin.md

 - Main site logo needs reconsideration
 - Rhino plungin logo puzzle-piece should fit with Grasshopper addin puzzle-piece
 - We could report samples that are not passing tests.
+- Plugin vs Plug-in - be consistent
+- Some newer guides do not have proper bold formatting (find and fix those).